 Hello!
 Welcome to my digital play and documentation space.
 Glad you found your way here and are poking around ೕ(˃̵ᴗ˂̵ ๑)

-work has been featured in Maker Faire, Open Hardware Summit, CIANT, ACM Conference on Tangible, Embedded, and Embodied Interfaces Conference, Moulins Paillard, and more.
+I teach Computational Craft in the MFA Design and Technology program at Parsons The New School for Design.
+My work has been featured in Maker Faire, Open Hardware Summit, CIANT, ACM Conference on Tangible, Embedded, and Embodied Interfaces Conference, Moulins Paillard, and more.

 Other past adventures include hosting a web series on DIY electronics for families; facilitating EDesign Labs, a teacher-designer residency incubator; and co-founding gagdITERATION, a series of student-centered, hands-on workshops focused on creative engagement with electronics.